Azure/ResourceModules/docs/wiki/ModulesDesign.md

 - **Child-Resources**<p>

   Resources like `Microsoft.Sql/servers` may have dedicated modules for child-resources such as `Microsoft.Sql/servers/databases`.
-In these cases we recommend to create a childfolder with the 'parent folder name and suffix `"Resources"`' on the same level as the parent (e.g. `serversResources`) and place the child-resource module inside this folder.
+In these cases we recommend to create a sub-folder with the 'parent folder name and suffix `"Resources"`' on the same level as the parent (e.g. `serversResources`) and place the child-resource module inside this folder.
 In the given example we would have the following folder structure:
   ```
   Microsoft.Sql
   ├─ servers [module]